GizelleL/GizelleL/README.md

   * [Intro to Tableau Accomplishment](StatementofAccomplishment-IntrotoTableau.pdf)

-* More about me:  I've gained valueable lessons working across sales, operations and marketing teams in the 4+ years of investment management experience, the most important so far have been:
+About me:  I've gained valueable lessons working across sales, operations and marketing teams in the 4+ years of investment management experience, the most important so far have been:

    * Find a way to be at the forefront of the investment industry's digital and data transformation projects.
    *  Sales Enablement and Sales Marketing - explored ways to leverage data and technology to monitor, report and explore sales and marketing analytics; Recognizing         the shift towards a data-driven future in the investment management and banking sector.